opatiny/micromouse/matlab/data/README.md

 We want to analyse what the true wheel speed is depending on the duty cycle applied to the motor

-- speed (duty cycle) is a value between -256 and 255
+- command (duty cycle) is a value between -256 and 255
 - the actual motors speed is in rpm
 - robot: Algernon v1.1.0
 - motors 3 (left) and 4 (right)